MianHtan/PSMNet-Cover/README.md

 - opencv-python             4.8.1.78

 ### demo
-You can test a single pair of stereo image using the notebook `demo.ipynb`
+You can test a single pair of stereo image using the notebook `demo.ipynb`<br />
+Demo is based on 3 channel model.
+If your trained model is train on single channel image, you need to modify the code in notebook.